nhonaitran/data-engineering/data-modeling/etl-pipeline/README.md

 ### Working with large datasets
 For larger datasets, Postgresql database provides the COPY command that can be used for fast batch importing data into the database.

-At the project root directory, type the following:
+A couple of shell scripts are provided for kick off the data import and ETL processing with SQL scripts.
+At the project root directory `etl-pipeline`, type the followings:
 ```
-$ cd bin
+$ cd etl-pipeline/bin
 $ sh bulk-import.sh ../data/log_data log_data
 $ sh bulk-import.sh ../data/song_data song_data
-$ sh extract.sh
+$ sh extract_and_verify.sh
 ```

 The `bulk-import` shell script reads in the content of the json files and invoke the COPY command provided by postgresl to import the json content the given table name